aicenter/ShoDi/README.md

 * Then there must be exactly `e` lines of the format `a s t w` each representing one edge.
 In this case, `a` is a fixed characted constant indicating that the line describes one edge (so it is not a comment line). `s` is the source node of the edge and `t` is the target node of the edge.
 In this format, nodes are indexed from 1, so both `s` and `t` must be in the range from 1 to `n` (Internally, nodes are indexed from 0, so during loading, each node ID is automatically decreased by one).
 In this format, each edge is considered to be a one way edge, so if we want a bidirectional edge between `s` to `t`, we must provide two lines, one for an edge from `s` to `t` and one for an edge from `t` to `s`, both with the same weight.

 The expected suffix for DIMACS graph files is `.gr` although it is not enforced.

+### CSV input format

+One of the three input formats that can be used to describe the input graph for the preprocessing.

+A CSV file represents an [adjacency matrix](https://en.wikipedia.org/wiki/Adjacency_matrix) of a graph.

+* The file is expected to not have a header.
+* The file must have its amount of rows equal to its amount of columns.
+* Each value on row `i` and column `j` represents the weight of a directed edge from node `i` to node `j`.
+* Weights are expected to be valid *positive* integers, or `nan` for where there is no edge joining the nodes.

 ### The query set input format